The Need for Seed

 Seed collecting is an amazing way to be a part of the project and help the Minnesota forests be healthy and resilient for generations to come.
 There are seeds to collect most of the year but the bulk of the collection happens in August, September, and October.

-Through the Climate Smart Seedling Production Network (CSSPN), the U of M Extension service is offering seed collection training sessions several times a year in various regions of Minnesota.
+There are a few intricacies around successfully gathering quality native tree seed.
+To this end, U of M Extension Service has a an introductory page on seed gathering, and twice per year offers seed collection training workshops called "ACORNS".
 The network collects seeds from Northern Red Oak, Bur Oak, Pin Oak, Swamp White Oak, Sugar Maple, Silver Maple, American Basswood, Yellow Birch, Black Cherry, Black Walnut, and more.

 The other part of seed collection is identifying populations of native trees where seed collectors can work.
-Do you have land where seed collectors can collect seed?
+Do you have land where seed collectors can collect seed or know of good locations in your region?
 The network is always looking for more diverse tree populations.